Postmates Driver (Uber Eats) Review [2023] – How To Earn Money As A Driver

 Where Can Postmates (Uber Eats) Work?

 Right now, Postmates (Uber Eats) operates in all 50 states in the US.
-It serves cities like San Francisco, Miami, San Diego, Nashville, Portland, Denver, Atlanta, Chicago, Las Vegas, and so much more.
+It serves cities like San Francisco, Miami, San Diego, Nashville, Portland, Denver, Atlanta, Chicago, Las Vegas, and more.

 To see whether there are open Postmates positions in your area, download the Fleet app and enter your location information.